ISCHEMIC STROKE / ACUTE THERAPY

 Time is brain

-- most ischemic strokes are caused by occlusion of a cerebral artery (up to 80% according to angiographic studies) due to thrombosis or embolization with subsequent hypoperfusion of brain tissue
+- most ischemic strokes are caused by occlusion of a cerebral artery (up to 80% according to angiographic studies); this occlusion occurs due to thrombosis or embolization, leading to subsequent hypoperfusion of brain tissue.

-- when blood flow decreases from normal values > 50ml/100g/min to values between 12-18 ml/100g/min, reversible functional impairment (penumbra) occurs
+- when blood flow decreases from normal values > 50 mL/100g/min to a range of 12-18 mL/100g/min, a reversible functional impairment (penumbra) occurs

-- if perfusion decreases to <10 ml/100g brain tissue/min, irreversible changes occur (necrotic core)
+- if perfusion drops to <10 mL/100g brain tissue/min, irreversible damage to brain tissue occurs (a region called the necrotic core)

-- approx. 2 million brain cells are lost per minute
+- ~ 2 million brain cells are lost per minute during this phase

 Prognostic factors of a good outcome